fakhrymubarak/fakhrymubarak.github.io/.github/README.md

 ## Workflows

 ### 1. CI/CD Pipeline (`ci-cd.yml`)
-Main pipeline that runs on push to `main` and `develop` branches, and on pull requests.
+Main pipeline that runs on push to `naster` and `develop` branches, and on pull requests.

 **Jobs:**
 - **Lint and Type Check**: ESLint, TypeScript type checking, and Prettier formatting